Today's Monday • 8 mins read

 What is the gray rock method?

-Gray rocking means acting like a gray-colored stone that is unreactive to everything said and done to it.
-In real life, it involves ignoring a narcissist’s attempts to engage and refusing to pay them attention.
+Gray rocking means acting like a gray-colored stone that doesn’t react to anything said or done to it.
+In a real sense, you ignore a manipulative person’s attempts to engage you in an emotionally charged drama.

-Surprisingly, the narcissist can also employ the gray rock method to make his dependent relationships feel insecure and irrelevant.
+Surprisingly, the narcissist can also use the gray rock method to make his co-dependent relationships feel insecure and irrelevant.

 1. Show no emotions.

-The first rule is to project an emotionless face; no anger, surprise, or distress, simply a stoic expression.
+First rule: Project an emotionless face; no anger, surprise, or distress.
+Simply a stoic expression.

 Let the narcissist think, “I was expecting her to scream and shout, but she’s simply sitting there, stone-faced.”